VHkrishnan0591/Car-Sales-Dashboard/README.md

 ---

-Charts Requirement:
+# Charts Requirement:

+## **1.YTD Sales Weekly Trend**: ##
-1.YTD Sales Weekly Trend: Display a line chart illustrating the weekly trend of YTD sales.
+Display a line chart illustrating the weekly trend of YTD sales.
 The X-axis should represent weeks, and the Y-axis should show the total sales amount.

 2.YTD Total Sales by Body Style: Visualize the distribution of YTD total sales across different car body styles using a Pie chart.